Tier List Information

 • Characters are rated as if they are equipped with their Best in Slot Shell,

-• Characters are rated on both auto and manual play - trying to average the performance (because let's not kid ourselves, nobody will farm bosses daily on manual in the long run),
+• Characters are rated based on auto play (because let's not kid ourselves, nobody will farm bosses daily on manual in the long run),

 • For characters that rely on specific teams or teammates, we're assuming you're using them with them (it's not a solo ranking),